tmorehouse/hashids.vba/README.md

     Sub testHashids()
         Dim hid As Hashids
-        Dim hash As String, number As Long, numbers As Variant, i As Long
+        Dim hash As String, hexStr As String
+        Dim number As Long, numbers As Variant, i As Long

         Set hid = New Hashids
         hid.Params("this is my salt")